WOTCStrategyOverhaul/CovertInfiltration/README.md

 ### Asset cooking

-The other option is for the mod assets cooking.
+The rest of the options are for the mod assets cooking.
 Because it is such a complex process, the package and map configuration is described in a separate file.
-See [Asset Cooking](https://github.com/X2CommunityCore/X2ModBuildCommon/wiki/Asset-cooking-(v1.2.0)) for details.
+See [Asset Cooking](https://github.com/X2CommunityCore/X2ModBuildCommon/wiki/Asset-cooking) for details.

 # Additional features